-To summarize, it’s impossible to predict exactly how long a closing will take.
+So how long does it take to close on a house?
+To summarize, it’s impossible to predict exactly how long closing on your home will take.
 A number of factors are involved, including the presence of the lender, the results of the appraisal, the type of loan program chosen by the buyer, and beyond.
 There are also some delays that can impede your progress, many of them avoidable but some not so much.
-With all things being equal, though, buyers and sellers can usually anticipate a closing transaction will take a month or so.
+With all things being equal, though, home buyers and sellers can usually anticipate a closing transaction will take around 30-45 days – about a month or so.

-Do you have additional questions about the process?
-Or would you simply like to receive some individualized house selling tips?
+Do you have additional questions about the closing or home selling process?
+Or would you simply like to receive some individualized home selling tips?
 Claim your SOLD.com seller’s report today.
 In it, you’ll find custom recommendations on how best to pursue the listing of your home.
 Specifically, we’ll give you an unbiased suggestion of whether you should list with an agent, sell to an iBuyer, or something else.
 Don’t delay in claiming your SOLD.com report right away!